What is career counselling?

 1. Before you book your e-counselling session, make sure that during the session you have

 - a computer or mobile device with an internet connection and a webcam

 - a headset (or other speakers and a microphone)

 - a quiet place, where you are able to discuss freely.

-2. Book your virtual counselling session by selecting a time slot with remarks “Etäohjaus, Zoom” from the appointment booking form.
+2. Book your virtual counselling session by selecting "e-counselling" in the appointment booking system.

 3. A few days before your session your career counsellor will send you a link which you can use to join the call when your session is about to start.
 You will also receive detailed instructions for using Zoom.